bwayvs/DataCleaning_RentalTransactionProject/README.md

-# README: SQL Financial Reporting Query
+# README: SQL Rental Transaction and Financial Reporting Query

 This document provides an overview of SQL queries I designed for financial reporting, demonstarting a myriad of SQL skills.
 This README highlights some of the core competencies embedded in the code.
 To see the entire code, please see the subsequent files.